 On average, employees at Home Depot give their company a 3.8 rating out of 5.0 - which is equal to the average rating for all companies on CareerBliss.
-The happiest Home Depot employees are Sales Representatives submitting an average rating of 4.8 and HR Managers with a rating of 4.7.
+The happiest Home Depot employees are HR Managers submitting an average rating of 4.7 and Contractors with a rating of 4.5.

 Update your browser to have a more positive job search experience.Upgrade My Browser